Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB27', 'Using Rapise to extract test data from an Excel sheet')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB27.aspx">KB27</a> Using Rapise to extract test data from an Excel sheet

 Often you want to be able to parameterize your Rapise tests to have a common set of test functions that can use different combinations of test data.
 You can use a MS-Excel spreadsheet to store the test data and use Rapise to read out the matching values.
 This articles provides a sample for doing this.
+This article is obsolete.
+For modern ways of making data-driven tests please refer to Data-Driven Testing documentation topic.

 ### <a onclick="return RegisterKbClick('KB26', 'Passing Parameters to a Rapise script through the command line')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB26.aspx">KB26</a> Passing Parameters to a Rapise script through the command line